 How About Apple Cider?

 Apple cider is different from apple juice—and purer, too.
-So, yes, your dog can have apple cider.
-But truthfully, they may not like the taste much since it’s particularly acidic, which isn’t appetizing to your canine.
-But if they drink it anyway, a couple gulps here, and there won’t do any harm.
+There is some information on the safety of apple cider vinegar for dogs in small amounts, but very little on the actual cider.
+So, we would rather err on the side of caution and advise not giving it to your pooch.
+However, if your dog manages to steal a tiny amount of apple cider, they will most likely be just fine.
+Truthfully, they may not like the taste much since it’s particularly acidic, which isn’t appetizing to your canine and may lead to a stomach upset and irritate the stomach lining.
+But if they drink it anyway, a couple gulps here, and there most likely won’t do any harm.

-Just make sure it doesn’t have added sugar, spices, or alcohol in it.
+Also make sure it doesn’t have added sugar, spices, or alcohol in it.
 Spices can be particularly troubling during the holidays.
 Cinnamon and nutmeg are the usual additives in most soft cider.
-While cinnamon is safe for dogs, nutmeg is toxic.
+While cinnamon in a very small amount is safe for dogs, nutmeg is toxic.

 Can Dogs Have Apple Juice?
 Final Thoughts

-So, to recap—apples are an excellent snack for your dogs, but apple juice isn’t necessary because of its acidity and sugar content.
-If you do give your dog a bit of apple juice, make sure it has minimal sugar and don’t overdo it.
+So, to recap: apples are an excellent snack for your dogs, but apple juice isn’t necessary because of its acidity and sugar content.
+If you do give your dog a bit of apple juice by mistake, make sure it had minimal sugar, and check the label.
 A lot of apple juice could cause an upset stomach and diarrhea.
+Apple juice with xylitol is toxic to dogs, and this is classed as a veterinary emergency.

 If you have any questions or concerns about your dog drinking apple juice, contact your vet to go over specifics.